kaby76/AntlrVSIX/README.md

 # AntlrVSIX

-AntlrVSIX is a Visual Studio 2019 extension for Antlr v4 grammars.
-This extension provides tagging, "go to def", "find all refs", replace, "go to visitor/listener", command completion, options, reformat, and project templates for compiling and running.
+AntlrVSIX is a Visual Studio 2019 extension for supporting languages that are based in Antlr v4 grammars.
+Each language is described by the grammar along with mappings of syntax to support tagging, go to def, find all refs, replace, go to visitor/listener, command completion, options, reformat.
+Project templates for compiling and running Antlr v4 programs is provided.
 The source code is open source, free of charge, and free of ads.

-For building parsers in Visual Studio using the [downloaded ANTLR tool](https://www.antlr.org/download/antlr-4.7.2-complete.jar), please use [Antlr4BuildTasks](https://github.com/kaby76/Antlr4BuildTasks), which is a wrapper for the ANTLR tool.
-If you generate the grammar using one of the Antlr project templates, it is added to the .CSPROJ file for you.

 ## Documentation

 For information on how to use AntlrVSIX, see the [User Guide](doc/readme.md).

-Note, in the next release of the extension, the description of programming languages is abstracted.
-One will be able to use the tool on any code file with a language description.

 ## Caveats: